evgenyzorin/IBM-Docker-Kubernetes-OpenShift/Week 1/Creating an IBM Cloud Container Registry Namespace.md

 2. In the **Search the catalog…** box, type `Container Registry` and press Enter on your keyboard.

-3. Click the **Container Registry** tile in the search results.
+3. Click the **Container Registry** tile in the search results.</br>
 ![Container Registry Tile](./images/registry-tile.png)

-4. You can now read about the Container Registry service and visit links for API documentation and docs about how to use the service.
+4. You can now read about the Container Registry service and visit links for API documentation and docs about how to use the service.</br>
 ![Registry Catalog](./images/registry-catalog.png)

 5. At the top right, click **Get started**.

-6. Ensure that the location is set to **Dallas**.
+6. Ensure that the location is set to **Dallas**.</br>
 ![Container Registry Location](./images/registry-location.png)

-7. Click the **Namespaces** tab.
+7. Click the **Namespaces** tab.</br>
 ![Container Registry Namespaces Menu](./images/registry-namespaces-menu.png)

 8. On the right side of the Namespaces panel, click **Create**.
 A **Create namespace** panel opens.

 9. In the **Resource group** field, select the name of the resource group you would like this namespace to reside in.
 For this lab, you can simply leave the selection as **default**.

 10. In the **Name** field, type a unique name for the namespace.
-The name must be unique across all users of the Container Registry service in this region.
+The name must be unique across all users of the Container Registry service in this region.</br>
 ![Container Registry Namespace Create](./images/registry-namespace-create.png)

 11. Click **Create** at the bottom of the panel to create the namespace.